aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### See the module on Aptos Explorer

 1. Go to the [Aptos Explorer](https://explorer.aptoslabs.com/) in a web browser>
-2. Select the network you used: testnet
+2. Select the network you used: devnet
 3. Search for the transaction by `transaction_hash` in the search field, using your own unique transaction hash.
 4. View the changes made in publishing this module under the *Changes* tab.